itsjainrishi/portfolio-nuxt3/content/projects/meptradesuppliesv2.md

   - Algolia
 ---

-A revamp of B2B ecommerce application for MepTradeSupplies Ltd.
+A revamp of B2B ecommerce application for MepTradeSupplies Ltd. which is based in London UK.